nazhifhaidarputra/digidaw/README.md

 This shift is necessary because the desktop version will include features incompatible with mobile platforms, such as broad support for popular audio plugin formats like VST3, LV2, CLAP, and AU.
 Furthermore, Rust offers superior performance for desktop GUI applications compared to Flutter, whose garbage collector can impact real-time efficiency.

+## Supporting this Project

+To support this project, you can donate to my Ko-Fi [here](https://ko-fi.com/haidarwibowo)